 Stephen Hasner | Personal Injury | November 10, 2020

 If your injuries were due to an accident or other incident involving negligence or wrongdoing, you might be entitled to compensation for your damages.
-Your damages may include financial losses, including medical bills and loss of income.
+In Georgia, your damages may include financial losses, including medical bills and loss of income.
 Damages also include the pain and suffering you experienced because of the accident and your injuries.

 When Should I Use a Settlement Demand Letter?

-You can use a settlement demand letter to begin negotiations regarding any personal injury claim.
+You can use a settlement demand letter to begin negotiations regarding any personal injury claim such as a car accident or bicycle accident.
 However, your time to file a personal injury lawsuit is restricted by Georgia’s statutes of limitations.
 You do not want to wait too long to send a demand letter regarding your claim.

 Most personal injury lawsuits must be filed within two years of the date of the injury.
 There are exceptions to that rule, so you may want to consult a personal injury lawyer now to avoid missing a deadline.
 Missing the deadline means giving up your right to recover money for your injuries.